dikako/cucumber-export/README.md

   type: 'html',
   enabled: true,
   config: {
-    path: 'my-folder' // Folder to save the report
+    path: 'my-folder', // Folder to save the report
-  }
+    browserOpening: true // Open the report on the default browser }
 }
 ```